-Albert Dumouchel was born in 1916 into a family of tradesmen at Bellerive, a working-class parish in the municipality of Valleyfield, Quebec.
+Albert Dumouchel was born into a family of tradesmen at Bellerive, a working-class parish in the municipality of Valleyfield, Quebec.
 He was educated at the Séminaire Saint Thomas D’Aquin de Valleyfield, known today as the Collège de Valleyfield.
 From the age of 8, he studied violin and piano, as well as studying singing under Rodolphe Plamondon.
 From 1936 to 1949, he taught art classes at the Séminaire de Valleyfield.

 In 1940, he became a textile designer at Montreal Cottons in Valleyfield.
 He also taught drawing, history of art, publicity and photography at the Institut des Arts graphiques which had just been founded in Montreal, Quebec, Canada (known today as Collège Ahuntsic).
 He set up an engraving workshop which became famous throughout Canada, and was its artistic director for many years.

 A multi-talented individual, Dumouchel was a gifted musician, photographer and painter.
 His overall production was immense and included more than 2,078 works created during a career lasting over thirty years.
 Between 1947 and 1951, he published the series “Cahiers des ateliers des arts graphiques” in which can be found some of the great names in the history of art in Quebec, including Borduas and Pellan.